We have developed a Brain Computer Interface (BCI) that is reliable, fast and requires no training.

 Many locked-in patients are unable to interact with their surroundings or communicate with their loved ones, as they have lost the ability to control their muscles including facial and vocal muscles.
 Being locked-in means that a patient is quadriplegic, and completely unable to move but mentally fully alert.
 Locked-in can be caused by ALS, trauma, brainstem stroke or acute muscle disorders.

-For locked-in patients who dislike or are unable to use eye-tracking, our technology provides a way to interact with their surroundings.
-Currently, we have a number of prototypes in the field and are working towards the availability of an improved version during the fall of 2019.
+For locked-in patients who dislike or are unable to use eye-tracking, our technology may provide a way to interact with their surroundings.
+Currently, we have a number of prototypes in the field and are working towards the availability of supported version in the near future.